 IT’S NOT ALL BAD, THOUGH

 The thing is, C64 users were still out there in their masses regardless of how much Commodore tried to foul it up for themselves, and this month’s CF showed that the computer was good for a while yet: Creatures authors John and Steve Rowlands moved their diary of the game’s sequel to CF this month after ZZAP!‘s closure, and the game looked better than anything the C64 had ever seen.
 First Samurai was also previewed, which would go on to be an all-time classic.
-And with a fantastic movie-tie in of Hudson Hawk also appearing this month – based on the Bruce Willis film – the machine could hardly said to be over just yet.
+And with a fantastic movie-tie in of Hudson Hawk also appearing this month the machine could hardly said to be over just yet.
 There were signs, sure.
-But the C64 was still breathing, and about to experience a better christmas than it had enjoyed in years.
+But the C64 was still breathing, and about to experience a better Christmas than it had enjoyed in years.
 CF

 ON THE POWER PACK